-Brad has also lead internal corporate investigations involving potential violations of the False Claims Act (“FCA”), improper accounting for government contracts, employee and executive fraud and embezzlement, and improper application of Generally Accepted Accounting Principles (“GAAP”).
+Brad has also led internal corporate investigations involving potential violations of the False Claims Act (FCA), improper accounting for government contracts, employee and executive fraud and embezzlement, and improper application of Generally Accepted Accounting Principles (GAAP).
 He has experience working with clients to determine scope, leading fact finding activities and assisting clients in reporting the results of internal investigations to company management, boards of directors, regulators and criminal prosecutors.

 Additionally, Brad has extensive experience assessing corporate compliance programs.
-He is currently the deputy to the Department of Justice appointed compliance and business ethics monitor to one of the world’s largest investment banks and was previously part of the leadership team monitoring a large mortgage servicer.
+He is currently the deputy to the Department of Justice-appointed compliance and business ethics monitor to one of the world’s largest investment banks and an Independent Compliance Auditor for one of the world’s largest auto manufacturers.

-Brad is a Certified Public Accountant (“CPA”) in Massachusetts, a Certified Fraud Examiner (“CFE”) and a Certified Management Accountant (“CMA”).
-He is Accredited in Business Valuation (“ABV”) by the American Institute of Certified Public Accountants.
+Brad is a Certified Public Accountant (CPA) in Massachusetts, a Certified Fraud Examiner (CFE) and a Certified Management Accountant (CMA).
+He is Accredited in Business Valuation (ABV) by the American Institute of Certified Public Accountants (AICPA).